exercism/go/concepts/range-iteration/about.md

 ## Iteration omitting key or value

-In Go an unused variable will raise an error at build time, so if you only need to use the value, as per the first example:
+In Go an unused variable will raise an error at build time.
+Sometimes you only need the value, as per the first example:

 ```go
 xi := []int{10, 20, 30}